 - It improves circulation and increases heart rate

-- It has been proven to be effective for fat loss and preventing numerous health issues
+- It has been proven to be effective for fat loss and for preventing numerous health issues

 - It increases energy and lifts the mood